Diptonil/raging-coffee/arrays/README.md

 ## The Arrays Class

 It is found in java.util package.
 It is an abstract class.
 It has certain helpful methods that operate on the standard Java array like:
 - toString(array): Provides better formatting and printing out of arrays with ease.
+Overrides the `toString()` method.
 - sort(array): Dual-Pivot Quicksort is used to sort.
 -